 4 - Cannabinol (CBN)

-CBN is being studied for its potential properties, though research is still emerging.
-It is increasingly appearing in cannabis products as interest in minor cannabinoids grows.
+CBC is being studied for its potential properties, though research is still in early stages and continues to evolve.

 The Main Minor Cannabinoids